dumblr/dead-lite/README.md

 The key difference, though, is that by running on the Dat protocol, _dead-lite_ enables each individual to create their own instance of _dead-lite_ and to publish their own content on their own computer and share with other people.
 This means the data lives on your computer and doesn't require any server space.

-## Use _dead-lite_
+## How to use _dead-lite_

 1. Load _dead-lite_  via `dat://dead-lite.hashbase.io` in the [Beaker browser](https://beakerbrowser.com/).
-2. Click on the `...` menu and select __Make an editable copy__.
+2. Click on the `...` menu and select __Make editable copy__.
-3. Fill in the page title, etc. and then open up your dat URL to get going.
+3. Fill in the Title and Description and then select __Create copy__.
+4. Open a new browser tab and enter `beaker://library/` in the address bar.
+5. Select your renamed copy of _dead-lite_ from your library.
+6. Click your DAT URL to launch the tool.
+7. Select `...` next to the original post to delete it.
+The __+__ icon lets you add an image and/or text.
+The gear (Settings) icon lets you create an avatar, username, and bio.

-4. Change your theme using the template.css file in the root of the repository.
-Add anything you want in there to change the site.
+You can change your blog's theme using the `template.css` file in the repository's root.

 ## Development Setup